beauvilerobed/ds-ml-notes-projects-and-tutorials/README.md

     - Expected number of trials to see all n numbers in an n-sided dice.
         - Solution
         - Simulation
+- Random Forest Not Ideal For Out-of-Sample Data Points

 ## Data Structures and Algorithms